Substitution Effects in SME finance

 Date Written: March 20, 2018

-We investigate whether SMEs with demand for debt finance increase trade credit when they experience a negative shock to bank credit.
-We base our analysis on a large sample of SMEs from the five biggest EU countries.
+We investigate whether SMEs with demand for credit increase their trade credit usage after they experience a negative shock to bank credit.
+We base our analysis on a large sample of SMEs from the five biggest European countries.
 First, SMEs’ ability to substitute largely depends on their credit quality.
 Second, substitution decreases during the financial crisis of 2007-09.
-Third, high credit quality firms with intermediate financial constraints are the most likely to substitute.
+Third, high credit quality firms with moderate financial constraints are the most likely to substitute.
 We confirm these results on a subsample with matched bank-firm data.
-The evidence suggests that substitution in private debt is more difficult than considered in prior research.
+The evidence highlights the limits of substitution in SME finance.

-Keywords: Bank loans, trade credit, asymmetric information, financial constraints, external finance dependence, financial crisis
+Keywords: Bank loans, trade credit, asymmetric information, financial constraints, external finance dependence

 JEL Classification: G1, G20, G30, G32